Updated February 2026

 The Bottom Line

-The best cash home buyer for your situation depends on where you are, what condition your house is in, and how fast you need to close.
-For as-is properties in any condition statewide, a local direct buyer with contractor experience (like us) will typically offer more and close faster than a national franchise.
+The right cash home buyer for your situation depends on where you are, what condition your house is in, and how fast you need to close.
+For as-is properties with repair issues statewide, a local direct buyer with contractor experience (like us) may be a better fit than a national franchise when the property needs repair pricing and local title follow-up.
 For homes in good condition in major metros, an iBuyer like Opendoor might be worth comparing.
 Either way, get at least two offers before signing anything.

 2026 Florida Cash Buyer Market